csimai/raspi-tvheadend/README.md

 # Build Options

 Building is optional as it can be installed with the provided .deb archive - this section is given for the purpose of completelness and can be skipped (see section **Installation** below).
-However for those interested the build was done on a Rasberry Pi B and the tvheadend source for this build has been forked and can be obtained from https://github.com/csimai/tvheadend.
+However for those interested the build was done on a Rasberry Pi B and the tvheadend source for this build can be obtained from https://github.com/csimai/tvheadend.
 To access it, do:

     $ git clone https://github.com/csimai/tvheadend.git
     $ cd tvheadend